UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 **SPE_DAO:** This is the storage location defined in this specification.
 It is a shortened name for Digital Object Discovery Storage based on abbrevations for Special Collections Digital Archival Objects which is a term from [EAD](https://www.loc.gov/ead/tglib1998/tlin044.html).

 **archival component:** A unit of archival description, governed by [Describing Archives: A Content Standard](https://saa-ts-dacs.github.io/dacs/06_part_I/02_chapter_01.html) (TS-DACS).
 In common parlance, this could be an archival collection, series, subseries, file, or item.
 ArchivesSpace is the system of record for archival components.
-Each archival component may be described as a Collection or Archival Object in ArchivesSpace.
+Each archival component may be described as a Resource or Archival Object in ArchivesSpace.
 Each archival component is a node in a hierarchical graph structure and may describe any meaningful aggregate of physical or digital objects.
 An archival component may have no linked digital objects or many linked digital objects.

 **archival collection:** The top level "collection" containing many described or undescribed archival components.
-Each archival collection has a Collection record in ArchivesSpace and a [collection identifier](#2-collection-identifiers) as described below.
+An archival collection is also an archival component and may have linked digital objects.
+Each archival collection MUST have a resource record in ArchivesSpace and a [collection identifier](#2-collection-identifiers) as described below.

-**digital object:** A meaningful unit of digital content with accompanying metadata.
-Digital objects are discrete entities that differ meaningfully in content from another digital object, yet the same digital object can substantially change and have different versions over time and may also be represented in different formats.
-Digital objects are a useful abstraction and can contain a single digital file, a book, or other object containing multiple files in a simple structure, or the contents of an entire hard drive with a complex hierarchical structure.
+**digital object:** A meaningful package or aggregate of digital content with accompanying metadata.
+Digital objects are a useful abstraction and can contain one or more works with or without a significant and meaningful structure or relationshipas between works.
+This could be a single JPG, a book or other object containing multiple files in a simple structure, or the contents of an entire hard drive with a complex hierarchical structure and works in many types of file formats.
 A single digital object MUST link to a single archival component.

-**work:** An intellecual entity in a _common form_ that may or may not have accompanying metadata.
+**work:** An intellecual entity in a _common form_.
+Works are discrete entities that differ meaningfully in content from another work, yet the same work can substantially change and have different versions over time and may also be represented in different formats.
 Works are typically expressed either as a single file, or as a set of common files such as images.
 While works can have representations in multiple formats, a work is typically be expressed using a single format, like a set of JPGs, and typically cannot be a set of multiple different formats.
-A work is essentially a [PCDM Object](https://pcdm.org/2016/04/18/models#Object).
+A work is semantically the same as a [PCDM Object](https://pcdm.org/2016/04/18/models#Object).

 **representation:** an instance of a work.
-Thus, a work can be represented as a PDF file, a set of JPG files, a TXT file.
-In the event that there are multiple, different file types for an archival object, a distinction between representation and version needs to be made.
+Thus, a work can be represented in different formats such as a PDF file, a set of JPG files, a TXT file, etc. In the event that there are multiple, different file types for an archival object, a distinction between representation and version needs to be made.
 This distinction should be made based on the content of the object.
-If significant content changes exist between the two files, they should be considered two digital objects, linked to the same archival object.
-But if the only distinction is file type, and the content remains the same, both files should be added to the same digital object, which is linked to one archival object.
-Transcripts of a video and the video file do not constitute a difference in content and should be linked to the same digital object, as should a video and its thumbnail.
-If, for instance, a record includes a video package (i.e. branding elements, the video file, the transcript), all elements should be linked to the same digital object as all elements combined create a singular representation.
+If significant content changes exist between the two files, they should be considered two separate works.
+If the only distinction is file type, and the content remains the same, both files should be considered to be different representations of the same work.
+A common exception to this is an image set, which is a single work of images that each have different content.
+Derivative files such as thumbnails or transcripts of a video do not constitute a difference in content and should be considered derivative representations of the same work.
+If, for instance, a digtial object includes a video with dederivative files (i.e. a thumbnail, a clip, the video file, the transcript), all elements should be considered a single work with multiple representations.
+Each [PCDM Use Extension Entities](https://pcdm.org/2016/04/18/models#Object) is an example of a representation and is semantically the same as a representation.

-**version:** The unique individual object that is uploaded to Hyrax is the version.
-There can be multiple versions of the same object, but there are enough discrepencies in the content to justify creating another digital object with its own unique identifier, instead of uploading multiple objects to the same ID.
-File format changes do not qualify as a large enough discrepency.
-For the preexisting digital objects in our current system, there will be at least one version folder with accompanying metadata.
-The new system will create another version utilizing the metadata and the new IIIF formats.
-Both will be saved for historical data and review.

-**format:** There are various forms that files can appear in.
+**format:** The file format of the representation.
 For example, a document can appear as a ".docx" file and/or a ".pdf" file or an image could appear as a ".jpg" file and/or a ".png" file.
 There is no difference in the content of the object, other than data lossiness between formats (such as when a spreadsheet is converted to a PDF or image compression is applied).

-**thumbnail:** The thumbnail image previews the IIIF file of the digital object.
-It is a representative image of the file, otherwise referred to as a "smaller version" of the object, but neither of these descriptions should be confused with the definitions of "format" or "version" seen above.
-Though thumbnails will be included in the metadata files for the migration, they do not serve the same purpose as the format or version files.

-**NOID:** Stands for "Nice Opaque IDentifier" [NOID](https://metacpan.org/dist/Noid/view/noid) creates unique alphanumeric strings for identification.
+**thumbnail:** A representation image of the digital object.
+This is typically a smaller version of an image, the first page or a book or multi-page work, an icon, or a frame of a video.

 ## 2. Collection identifiers